It's well known that wild fan's theories are prone to being Jossed.

 Though it wasn't as widespread, it was speculated that as Roxas was Sora's Nobody, Vanitas would look like Sora as Ven looked like Roxas, and be Ven's Nobody or Heartless.
 Well, they were right on him looking like Sora.

 Remember back around the time of II and Days where certain fans were staunch in their belief that Nobodies actually did possess hearts and weren't lying through their teeth?
 Along comes 3D and, hey, turns out Demyx was right.
+While they do start with no hearts, it is only a temporary affliction, the heart will grow back.
 The catch is that Xemnas and Xigbar knew this all along and specifically manipulated the remainder of Organization XIII to keep up the charade.

 Also, some fics correctly guessed that Axel would gain a Keyblade.